wp-plugins/lh-rdf/readme.txt

 Once activated the plugin adds a new type of feed that can be subscribed to.
 E.G. http://localhero.biz/?feed=lhrdf or http://localhero.biz/feed/lhrdf/ containing semantic content.

-To output the feed in other triple formats just add the get variable lhrd=format to the query string E.G. http://localhero.biz/?feed=lhrdf&lhrdf=json.
+To output the feed in other triple formats just add the get variable lhrdf=format to the query string E.G. http://localhero.biz/?feed=lhrdf&lhrdf=json.

 Ontologies exposed in the RDF output include: